Call4Cloud | MMP-C | Autopilot | Device Preparation

 Microsoft Store the Movie: Hoopa and the Clash of Winget

 This blog will show you my first experiences dealing with Winget and installing Store Apps from the Microsoft Store as a regular user.
-I will try to show you what you need to beware of and some funny details
+I will try to show you what you need to be aware of and some funny details

 1. Introduction

-Someone reached out to me asking why it wasn’t possible to install OneNote from the Microsoft Store.
-The moment I was reading it, I immediately had my hopes up that it would be using the Winget Package Manager that has been announced some time ago.
+Someone contacted me asking why it wasn’t possible to install OneNote from the Microsoft Store.
+The moment I read it, I immediately had my hopes up that it would use the Winget Package Manager that was announced some time ago.

 I even wrote some blogs about Winget and the MSFB deprecation, so maybe it could be useful to read them first… if not … we are still friends!